Opposite of OFFENDED – 35 Antonyms With Sentence Examples

 Enthusiastic The incident made her feel offended.
 She was enthusiastic about the proposal.

-READ: Opposite of COMPLAIN - 35 Antonyms With Sentence Examples
+READ: Opposite of BAFFLE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of OFFENDED